 5 minutes prep for dinner?
 Yes please!
 Especially if it’s this juicy pile of shredded chicken coated with a sticky Asian sauce!
-Make it in your slow cooker, pressure cooker or on the stove – instructions provided for all three.
-And I bet you have all the ingredients to make this in your pantry!
+Make this Shredded Sweet Soy Sauce Chicken Breast in your slow cooker, pressure cooker or on the stove – instructions provided for all three.

 This is a bit of a unique recipe in my books for a couple of reasons.
 Firstly, there are very few recipes where I’ll say it really does not matter if you brown the meat first before cooking it.
 This really is a “chuck it all in, set and forget” recipe.